A new transport distance and its associated Ricci curvature of hypergraphs: Bonnet--Myers type inequality

 We show a Bonnet--Myers type theorem for the $h$-LLY--Ricci curvature.
 Recall \autoref{LLY-BM} for the Bonnet--Myers type theorem for the LLY--Ricci curvature.
 We remark that if we simply follow the argument \cite{LLY}, we obtain only a weaker estimate than \eqref{ineq:LLY-BM} (see \autoref{modify}).
 The following lemma is a key ingredient to improve the estimate.

 \begin{lem} For any vertices $x,y$ such that $d(x,y)\geq2$ and any $\A\in[0,1]$, we have

 \end{lem}

-We remark that the right-hand side is the transport cost for a line graph with $x,y$ at its ends (see \autoref{ends}).
-This inequality is consistent with the impression that a line graph would be most affected by the concavity of $h$.
+We remark that the right-hand side is the transport cost for a path graph with $x,y$ at its ends (see \autoref{ends}).
+This inequality is consistent with the impression that a path graph would be most affected by the concavity of $h$.